What is a baby silverfish? (And how to get rid of them fast)

 baby-silverfish

 Silverfish are ancient insects, having roamed the Earth for over 400 million years, predating even the dinosaurs.
 In modern times, they've become notorious household pests, leaving their mark (literally) in the form of chewed paper, book bindings and wallpaper.
 But before these pests mature into their signature silvery, fish-like adults, they begin their life cycle as a baby silverfish bug.
-And it's these baby silverfish that often go unnoticed until the damage is evident.
+And it's these baby silverfish that often go unnoticed until their damage becomes evident.

 Spotting baby silverfish isn't always easy due to their tiny stature and tendency to hide.